yupinglin0301/Epistasis_Interaction/00_Generate_Data/README.md

 # Construct genetic relationship matrix and Impute gene expression

-In this module, we aim to impute gene expression for different tissue using gtex version 7 for reference.
+In this module, we aim to impute gene expression for different tissue using gtex version 7 for reference and create genetic relationship matrix
 - Create genetic relationship matrix.
 (Step 0)
 - Impute gene expression for different tissue using gtex version 7 for reference.
 (Step 1)